 - HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to test proficiency on fundamental topics relevant to full NATE certification.

-Most of ASHRAE standards are concerned with commercial properties and industrial facilities, as they frequently have the highest rates of energy expenditure.
-They’ll determine how HVAC system design can be improved as well as how equipment should be installed and serviced.
-ASHRAE also studies how the engineering and architectural design of the building itself impacts energy use.
+Many of ASHRAE standards are focused on commercial properties and industrial facilities, as they typically have the highest rates of energy use.
+They’ll research how HVAC system design can be improved as well as how equipment should be installed and maintained.
+ASHRAE also monitors how the engineering and architectural design of the building itself affects energy use.

 To be ICE-certified for residential equipment, technicians will need to pass both a core exam as well as specialty sections for services like furnace installation, service or even knowledge of components.
-Commercial ICE certifications don’t include the core exam and will cover all relevant knowledge rather than specialty sections.
+Commercial ICE certifications don’t include the core exam and will review all relevant knowledge rather than specialty sections.